apache/incubator-kie-tools/README.md

         * Useful to test Kogito apps on native mode before create a Container image with it.
     * [OpenShift Cli](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html)

+## Kogito Images JVM Memory Management

+All the Kogito Container Images contains a base module that will calculate the JVM max (Xmx) and min (Xms) values based on the container memory limits.
+To auto tune it, you can use the following environment variables to instruct the scripts what value the min and max should have:

+- JAVA_MAX_MEM_RATIO: Is used when no `-Xmx` option is given in **JAVA_OPTIONS**.
+This is used to calculate a default maximal heap memory based on a containers restriction.
+If used in a container without any memory constraints for the container then this option has no effect.
+If there is a memory constraint then `-Xmx` is set to a ratio of the container available memory as set here.
+The default is `50` which means 50% of the available memory is used as an upper boundary.
+You can skip this mechanism by setting this value to `0` in which case no `-Xmx` option is added.

+- JAVA_INITIAL_MEM_RATIO: Is used when no `-Xms` option is given in **JAVA_OPTIONS**.
+This is used to calculate a default initial heap memory based on the maximum heap memory.
+If used in a container without any memory constraints for the container then this option has no effect.
+If there is a memory constraint then `-Xms` is set to a ratio of the `-Xmx` memory as set here.
+The default is `25` which means 25% of the `-Xmx` is used as the initial heap size.
+  You can skip this mechanism by setting this value to `0` in which case no `-Xms` option is added.

+For a complete list ov environment variables that can be used to configure the JVM, please check the [dynamic resources](modules/kogito-dynamic-resources/module.yaml) module

 ## Kogito Runtime and Builder Images

 Today, the Kogito images are divided basically in 2 vectors, when we talk about images that would be used to assemble